RIKEN-RCCS/lens3/v1/doc/setting.md

 ## Assumptions

-Some services are needed to use Lens3 as shown in the configuration figure above.
-In this setup, we assume NGINX as a reverse-proxy.
+Some services are needed to run Lens3 as depicted in the configuration figure above.
+In this setup, we assume NGINX as a (reverse) proxy.
 Lens3-Mux and Lens3-Api are Gunicorn services, and we assume Lens3-Mux runs at port=8004 and Lens3-Api at port=8003.
-A reverse-proxy should be setup for Lens3-Mux and Lens3-Api ports.
-In addition, Redis is needed and Redis runs at port=6378.
-A pseudo user "lens3" is used for the owner of the daemons/services.
-We also assume RedHat8.5 and Python3.9 at this writing (in March 2022).
+A proxy should be set up for Mux and Api ports.
+In addition, Redis is needed running at port=6378.
+A pseudo user "lens3" is the owner of the daemons/services.
+Also, "lens3-admin" sometimes represents an administrator, anyone who can access the configuration files.
+We assume RedHat8.5 and Python3.9 at this writing (in May 2023).

 * Python
   * 3.9 and later